ijemmao/task_bot/README.md

 ![](http://i.giphy.com/iUaHtkDPYX3Mc.gif)

-As a general introduction to this guide, we'll be using the command line interface (CLI) a lot.
-Things that require use of the CLI will be formatted as `code`.
-Furthermore, the bear 🐻 you see here calls attention to action items.
-Do these things!

 ## Slack Bot Basics
 In Slack, bot users are similar to human users in that they have names, profile pictures, exist as part of the team, can post messages, invited to channels, and more.
 The main difference is that bots are controlled programmatically via an API that Slack provides.
 We'll be building a custom bot that listens to certain events, like a message or a new member joining your team, and responds accordingly.